It might be a basic thing, but being able to pump up your bike’s tyres is an essential skill as a cyclist.

 A lot of you will already know how to do this, but for those who don’t, the different valve types, pumps and more importantly what pressure to pump your tyre to can be a bit overwhelming.
 Let us guide you through the process.

 Pneumatic tyres were invented to get over the bone-jarring ‘ride-quality’ of solid wheels.
 The air inside acts as a spring, providing suspension for you and allowing the tyre to conform to the terrain providing better traction and grip.

-Pumping up your tyres is a quick job that can easily improve your enjoyment whilst riding.
+Pumping up your tyres is a quick job that can easily improve your enjoyment while riding.
 Running the wrong tyre pressure will negatively affect the way that your bike rides and can also make your bike more prone to punctures.

 How does my tyre hold air?

 If you’ve never repaired a puncture before, you might not have considered how your tyres hold air inside.

 The vast majority of bikes will use an inner tube — a doughnut shaped tube that sits inside the tyre, with a valve for pumping it up that you see on the outside.
 The tyre, when inflated by the tube, is what grips the ground and provides protection from punctures.